 - Rest and relax when you can.

 Talk to your health care provider about the type of work you do.
 If concerns are raised, speak with your employer about how you can change the workplace or your day-to-day duties so you can reduce health risks and continue to work.
 Pregnant and breastfeeding women are protected under the Ontario Human Rights Code and have the right to be accommodated.
 Your health care provider can support your request.
-You can also check workplace safety guidelines, speak with your company’s occupational health and safety officer if they have one, change jobs or stop working.
+You can also check workplace safety guidelines or speak with your company’s occupational health and safety officer if they have one.

 Adapted with permission from the Best Start Resource Centre.